ibm-cloud-docs/vlans/terraform.md

 1. Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a VLAN service instance.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

-   The VLAN instance in the following example is named `test_vlan`.
+   The VLAN resource in the following example is named `test_vlan`.
 This `PUBLIC` VLAN resides in the `dal06` data center and `fcr01a.dal06` is the hostname of the primary router associated with the VLAN.

       For more information, see the [ibm_network_vlan](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/network_vlan){: external} usage example.
       {: note}